KristianOellegaard/django-hvad/docs/internal/admin.rst

     .. method:: queryset(self, request)

-        Calls :meth:`hvad.manager.TranslationQueryset.language` with the current
+        Calls :meth:`~hvad.manager.TranslationManager.untranslated`
-        language from :meth:`_language` on the queryset returned by the call to the super class and returns that queryset.
+        on the queryset returned by the call to the super class and returns that queryset.
+This allows showing all objects, even if they have no translation in current language, at the cost of more database queries.

     .. method:: _language(self, request)

         Returns the currently active language by trying to get the value from the GET parameters of the request using :attr:`query_language_key` or if that's not available, use
-        :func:`django.utils.translations.get_language`.
+        :func:`~django.utils.translation.get_language`.

     .. method:: get_language_tabs(self, request, available_languages)